Machado joins Dodgers after deal with Orioles

 One with an LA story and a Baltimore past.

-Machado joined the Los Angeles Dodgers on Friday after being acquired in a blockbuster trade with the Orioles during the All-Star break, putting one of baseball’s premier players on one of the game’s marquee teams.
-He started at shortstop and hit second in the lineup, ahead of young slugger Max Muncy and old friend Matt Kemp for the opener of a three-game series at Milwaukee.
+Machado joined the Los Angeles Dodgers on Friday after coming over in a blockbuster trade with the Orioles during the All-Star break, putting one of baseball’s premier players on one of the game’s marquee teams.
+Batting in the second slot, ahead of young slugger Max Muncy and old friend Matt Kemp, he had two hits and walked twice in Los Angeles’ 6-4 victory at Milwaukee.

 Muncy thought he might hear from Machado about his No. 13 after the deal, and he joked about possibly just having a new jersey when he arrived at Miller Park.
 But the 26-year-old Machado decided to try No. 8 with the Dodgers – Kobe Bryant’s first number with the Los Angeles Lakers, and the same number Hall of Fame shortstop Cal Ripken Jr. wore with the Orioles.